akshaybaweja/cslight/README.md

 ## Requirements

 - Arduino (e. g.
 Uno, Nano)
-- SMD RBG LED-Strip (tested with WS2812, WS2801 probaly).
+- SMD RBG LED-Strip (tested with WS2812, WS2801 probably).
 You can choose the amount of LEDs (Note: more than 20 LEDs may need an additional power supply)
 - a few jumper wires
 - USB cable
 - uses http://www.teuniz.net/RS-232/